 Who Was Christopher Columbus?

-Christopher Columbus was born in 1451 in the Republic of Genoa, or what is now Italy.
+Columbus was born in 1451 in the Republic of Genoa, part of what is now Italy.
 In his 20s he moved to Lisbon, Portugal, and later resettled in Spain, which remained his home base for the duration of his life.

 Columbus first went to sea as a teenager, participating in several trading voyages in the Mediterranean and Aegean seas.
-One such voyage, to the island of Khios, in modern day Greece, brought him the closest he would come to Asia.
+One such voyage, to the island of Khios, in modern-day Greece, brought him the closest he would ever come to Asia.

 After participating in several other expeditions to Africa, Columbus gained knowledge of the Atlantic currents flowing east and west from the Canary Islands.

 The Asian islands near China and India were fabled for their spices and gold, making them an attractive destination for Europeans – but Muslim domination of the trade routes through the Middle East made travel eastward difficult.

 Columbus devised a route to sail west across the Atlantic to reach Asia, believing it would be quicker and safer.
 He estimated the earth to be a sphere and the distance between the Canary Islands and Japan to be about 2,300 miles.